alxchse26/324suppository/README.md

 ## Gameplay Overview

 - The player starts with **3 lives**
-- Four minigames are presented **back to back** in a fixed order:
+- Four minigames are presented **back to back** in a fixed order
-  `Passwording → Rock Climb → Seat Scramble → Jetski Dash`
 - Completing all four advances to the next **level** (1–5)
 - Each new level replays the same sequence at **increased difficulty**
 - Failing a minigame costs **1 life** and automatically moves to the next one
 - Losing all 3 lives ends the run — the player can restart from the beginning
 - Clearing all 5 levels triggers the **victory screen**

-A **3-second countdown transition screen** appears between every minigame showing what's coming next and your current level progress.
+A **transition screen** appears between every minigame showing what's coming next and your current level progress.

 ---